By Sandy Baker

 • Major Depressive Disorder

-Perhaps one of the more common forms, individuals who have major depressive disorder, or clinical depression, will have a condition that lasts long term.
+Perhaps one of the more common forms, major depressive disorder, or clinical depression, also lasts long-term.
 It can impact a person for months at a time, or come and go somewhat often.
 Symptoms include:

 - Feeling sad, frustrated, or overwhelmed even over small things